ZakaHaceCosas/personaplus/core/DOCS.md

 > [!TIP]
 > This reference is only for the `calculate()` function of each utility, as `getLastUpdated()` and `getSource()` are always the same.
-> [!TIP]
-> `provideContext` and `provideExplanation` are boolean values that are universal and always available, so they are not included on each table to save on page's size.

 <!--markdownlint-disable-next-line-->
 # CoreLibrary reference manual